teamforage/forage-android-sdk/README.md

 1. [Download Android Studio](https://developer.android.com/studio)
    1. The app was developed with Android Studio Electric Eel
+2. Clone this repo
-2. Open the forage-android-sdk project folder and wait for dependencies to download
+3. Open the forage-android-sdk project folder and wait for dependencies to download
-3. [Create a bearer token](https://docs.joinforage.app/recipes/generate-a-token) with `pinpad_only` scope
+4. [Create a bearer token](https://docs.joinforage.app/recipes/generate-a-token) with `pinpad_only` scope
-4. Confirm your FNS number on the Forage dashboard ([sandbox](https://dashboard.sandbox.joinforage.app/login/) | [prod](https://dashboard.joinforage.app/login/))
+5. Confirm your FNS number on the Forage dashboard ([sandbox](https://dashboard.sandbox.joinforage.app/login/) | [prod](https://dashboard.joinforage.app/login/))
-5. Place your bearer token and FNS number in constants inside sample-app/java/com.joinforage.android.example/network/interceptors/AuthInterceptor.kt
+6. Place your bearer token and FNS number in constants inside sample-app/java/com.joinforage.android.example/network/interceptors/AuthInterceptor.kt
    1. This token and FNS number is used to make the request to /api/payments/
    2. The sample-app will prompt you for a bearer token on the first page of the app as well, those values get passed to the SDK
-6. Choose the appropriate build variant (usually sandboxDebug for your first run)
+7. Choose the appropriate build variant (usually sandboxDebug for your first run)
-7. Run the sample-app on your emulated device of choice
+8. Run the sample-app on your emulated device of choice

 ## Dependencies
 - Minimum API Level Android 5.0 (API level 21)